 Cistercian authorities asserted that abbeys should be in isolated areas, and as a result the existing settlement in the valley, Llanegwestl was moved to Bromfield in the English Maelor.
 A chequered few decades followed, with several literguical transgressions recorded.
 Madog ap Gruffudd Maelor died in 1236, and his tomb can be seen amongst others in the dormitory of the Abbey.
 A fire soon afterwards caused real damage and extensive repairs were required and undertaken.

 Valle Crucis' close links to the Welsh princes led to considerable suffering during the Welsh Wars of Edward I (1277-78 & 1282-83), which also affected nearby Castell Dinas Bran.
-Consequent damage to the property of the Abbey led to huge compensation paid to Valle Crucis from the Crown, and perhaps because of the damage, as well as the improving nature of the relationship between the Welsh Cistercian abbeys and Edward, the Hammer of the Scots visited Vale Crucis on several occasions after, lastly in 1295.
+Consequent damage to the property of the Abbey led to huge compensation paid to Valle Crucis from the Crown, and perhaps because of the damage, as well as the improving nature of the relationship between the Welsh Cistercian abbeys and Edward, the Hammer of the Scots visited Valle Crucis on several occasions after, lastly in 1295.

 The eastern facade viewed from the monastic fishpond